DualClown/RoboSumo/README.md

 This guide will explain how to program and assemble a minisumo robot that can cover the categories of both autonomous and Radiocontrol.
 The Minisumo robot will be used in a fight between 2 RC robots or autonomous and the objective is take the opponent out of a ring.

 ## Circuit
 For creating a PCB suited for our application we started by making a list of the materials that we need for the PCB.
-Remeber that the parts linked in this part are for reference, so if you want to use diferent parts you are free to do it.
+Remember that the parts linked in this part are for reference, so if you want to use diferent parts you are free to do it.
 ##### Important Parts
 -[PIC16F877A](https://www.arrow.com/en/products/pic16f877a-ip/microchip-technology)